 6. Okanagan Valley, British Columbia

-The Okanagan Valley is known for its wineries, orchards, and warm climate.
-Enjoy wine tasting tours, explore the charming town of Kelowna, and relax by Okanagan Lake.
+For a change of pace, head to the Okanagan Valley, known for its warm climate, picturesque vineyards, and fruit orchards.
+Enjoy wine tasting tours at award-winning wineries, explore the vibrant city of Kelowna, and relax by the shores of Okanagan Lake.

 7. Calgary, Alberta

 Calgary is a bustling city with a mix of modern attractions and cowboy culture.
-The Calgary Stampede, held every July, is a highlight.
-Visit the Calgary Tower and explore the vibrant neighborhoods and restaurants.
+The Calgary Stampede, held every July, is a world-famous celebration of Western culture.
+Visit the Calgary Tower for panoramic city views and explore the city’s diverse neighborhoods and culinary scene.

 8. Yoho National Park, British Columbia